top of page

 It can be uncomfortable to go through a transitional period-whether it is following the holidays, a school break, or an especially hectic period in your life.
 For most families, sleep disruptions, extra treats, a lack of physical activity, and too much screen time are common occurrences.
 It is advisable, however, to rebuild rhythm gently, with kindness, purpose, and wisdom, rather than rushing into extreme measures or rigid resolutions.

 It is important to avoid the "all or nothing" mindset.
 Even if the last few weeks were less structured or less nutritious, you have not failed.
-Biblical stewardship of health isn’t about perfection; it’s about faithfully returning to the habits and rhythms that help you honour God through your choices.
+Stewardship of health isn’t about perfection; it’s about faithfully returning to the habits and rhythms.

 Start small.
 Choose one or two “non-negotiables” to anchor your day.
 Some gentle resets might include:

-Beginning your morning with Scripture and prayer before launching into tasks.
+• Beginning your morning with a gentle nurturing activity before launching into tasks.

 There is no need for these rhythms to be rigid.
 Neither adults nor children should consider routines as burdens.
 Routines are scaffolds that encourage positive well-being.